DataCueCo/slate/source/index.html.md

 - [Products](#products)
 - [Users](#users)

-### 3. Integrate recommendations to your site with our Javascript library
+### 3. Integrate recommendations to your site with our JavaScript library

-Refer to the [store frontend](#store-frontend) section to understand all the events that you can send us via our Javascript library.
+Refer to the [store frontend](#store-frontend) section to understand all the events that you can send us via our JavaScript library.
 All events have sample code attached, just copy/paste them and change the values as appropriate.

 ## Quick facts